Gwynllyw

 Gwynllyw Filwr or Gwynllyw Farfog (/cy/), known in English in a corrupted form as Woolos the Warrior or Woolos the Bearded (Gundleus, Gundleius or Gwenleue; c.
-450 – 500 CE) was a Welsh king and religious figure.
+450 – 500 A.D.) was a Welsh king and religious figure.

 He was King of Gwynllŵg in South Wales and is the legendary founder and patron saint of the City of Newport, living in the 5th century.
 According to medieval tradition, he was a feared warlord and livestock raider who was acquainted with the mythical King Arthur, but later encountered religion and became a hermit, founding St Woolos Cathedral in Newport.
 He was the father of one of the most revered of Welsh saints, Saint Cadoc the Wise.

 Traditional history

 The medieval lives of Saint Cadoc (c.
 1100) by Lifris and of Saint Gwynllyw (c.
 1120) preserve fabled details of Gwynllyw, though specifics frequently differ.
 He is also noted in Welsh king lists.
 The aforementioned descriptions of Gwynllyw note that his deeds were celebrated by Welsh bards, indicating he had a widespread popular following.
 Although saints' lives frequently exaggerate, it does seem likely that a monarch of this name existed.
 A core element in such narratives may contain some elements that are historically accurate.

 Gwynllyw was the son of King Glywys, whose powerful kingdom of Glywysing was centred on Glamorgan.
 It is debatable where the north-west border was, but the prevailing conclusion among historical accounts and historians is the course of the River Loughor from Black Mountain (near Talgarth), i.e. the current border between Carmarthenshire and Swansea.
 Gwynllyw was a descendant of Macsen Wledig according to some accounts, while his mother Guaul was equally distinguished, being the granddaughter of Cunedda.
 The kingdom was split on Glywys' death amongst his sons, of whom Gwynllyw was the eldest and most powerful, and he was overlord over the others.
 The centre of his domain was the cantref of Gwynllwg; named after him, and to be later known in English as Wentloog hundred.
 One of Gwynllyw's brothers was Saint Petroc, an important Cornish, and Breton saint, and patron saint of Devon.

 Narratives of Gwynllyw portray him as an active and merciless warrior who attacked and raided nearby kingdoms.
 The Life of Saint Cadoc describes him as "very partial to thieves, and used to instigate them somewhat often to robberies" but the Life of Saint Gwynllyw insists he was a just and fair ruler.
 These raids included attacking his northern neighbour Brycheiniog.